-Since making a visa in an embassy or consulate was too complicated (nearest consulate is in another country and the procedure is quite absurd), I had to take my chances with the visa on arrival.
+Since making a visa for Iran in an embassy or consulate was too complicated (nearest consulate is in another country and the procedure is quite absurd), I had to take my chances with the visa on arrival.
 Spoiler alert – I got the visa, but frankly, I am still not completely sure what one needs in order to obtain it.

 Before taking off